stevenswj/UserService/README.md

 About the User Service
 ============================================

-The User Service is a Java Spring Boot REST application for tracking users.
+The User Service is a simple Java Spring Boot REST application for tracking users.

 The application is designed to be very simple and light weight, runnable over a single jar.
 It utilizes a built-in embedded SQLite database for persistence of item information, storing data in-memory, which allows the project to be run without needing a separate database.
 The embedded Tomcat server is also built-in.
 Lastly, the application does not come packaged with a front end, so you may use your own if you wish.
-The application consumes and produces JSON over REST because this is easiest to read and process by front ends.
+The application consumes and produces JSON over REST.

 Getting Started